Spectral study of the pseudogap in unitary Fermi gases

 To enable quantitative comparisons with experiment \cite{li2024nature}, we need to include the contribution of particle-hole fluctuations as well.
 Following Ref.~\cite{Chen2016SR}, we incorporate the entire particle-hole $T$ matrix $t_\text{ph}$ such that it serves as a screened pairing interaction, and causes a non-uniform shift of the inverse pairing interaction, $1/g$, by the particle-hole susceptibility $\langle \chi_\text{ph}\rangle $ averaged near the Fermi surface.
 Hence the finite-momentum $T$-matrix becomes $t_\text{pg}(Q)=1/(g^{-1}+\chi(Q)+\langle \chi_\text{ph}\rangle )$.
 With the BCS-like $G(K)$, $t^{-1}_\text{pg}(Q)$ is given by

 Furthermore, rather than using the pseudogap approximation, we calculate $\Sigma_\text{pg}(K)$ directly using the full convolution in Eq.~(\ref{eq:selfenergy}), which leads to

 after analytical continuation.
 Here $b(x)$ and $f(x)$ are Bose and Fermi distribution functions, respectively.
-The $b(x)$ term describes a dominantly off-diagonal BCS-like self energy due to pair formation.
-The $f(x)$ term, which is dropped in the pseudogap approximation, reflects the interaction effect of a fermion with the particle-hole bubbles from the medium, and has a regular, dominantly ``diagonal'' contribution to the Hartree self energy.
+The $b(x)$ term describes a dominantly off-diagonal BCS-like self-energy due to pair formation.
+The $f(x)$ term, which is dropped in the pseudogap approximation, reflects the interaction effect of a fermion with the particle-hole bubbles from the medium, and has a regular, dominantly ``diagonal'' contribution to the Hartree self-energy.
 The imaginary part of the self-energy thus reflects the finite lifetimes of quasiparticles associated with each process.

 Using the Kramers-Kronig relation, we obtain the real and imaginary parts of $\Sigma_\text{pg}^\text{R}(\mathbf{k},\omega)$, as shown in Fig.~\ref{fig:Sigma}.
 Note that the off diagonal self-energy must necessarily vanish at $k=k_\mu$ and $\omega=0$, where $k_\mu=\sqrt{2m\mu'}$ corresponds to the wave vector on the Fermi surface, where the back-bending of the BCS-like quasiparticle dispersion occurs.
 This requires that $\bar{E}_{\text{Hartree}}={\text{Re}}\Sigma^\text{R}_{\text{pg}}(k_\mu,0)$.
 Thus the physical chemical potential is given by $\mu=\mu'+\bar{E}_{\text{Hartree}}$.
-Note that the main effect of the Hartree-dominated diagonal self energy is a chemical potential shift and slight fermion mass renormalization \footnote{It should now be clear that our bare Green's function $G_0(K)$ contains the diagonal self energy via the shifted chemical potential $\mu^\prime$.}.
+Note that the main effect of the Hartree-dominated diagonal self-energy is a chemical potential shift and slight fermion mass renormalization (It should now be clear that our bare Green's function $G_0(K)$ contains the diagonal self-energy via the shifted chemical potential $\mu^\prime$.)
 Now the spectral function is